How to Use a Fitness Newsletter to Increase Gym Member Loyalty

-The benefits of creating a fitness newsletter
+The benefits of launching a fitness newsletter for your gym

 Today’s fitness enthusiasts view the gym as more than a simple collection of treadmills.
 Many view their gym or fitness center as a community that helps them achieve their fitness goals.
 They don’t regard exercise as a repetitive task to check off, but rather, as a crucial component of their healthy lifestyle.

 By creating a fitness newsletter, today’s gyms can use brand positioning to draw on their members’ powerful commitment to personal fitness and make them feel part of a community of workout warriors.
+Here are the benefits you can expect from launching a gym newsletter:

 Despite its universal nature, email also provides the opportunity for tailored messaging.
 Through list segmentation, it’s possible to deliver the exact types of insights that different types of members appreciate.